How to Ask For The Sale Without Being Pushy

 Rely on incentives to tempt prospects

 It can seem tempting to sweeten up your prospect with incentives before explaining your solution’s benefits.
 But honestly, many salespeople lead with “I have the lowest price – I’ll give you a good deal’.
-Yet, no matter how hard you try, no one will buy something, no matter how cheap it is if they suspect it won’t work.
+Yet, no matter how hard you try, no one will buy something or how cheap it is if they suspect it won’t work.
 Doing so would be a waste of their money.

 Be in-direct

 As such, you should never retreat to using vague language.
-Not only will your prospect probably become confused, but their patience will wear thin.
-Again, this will potentially cost you the sale you could have made had you said, “would you like to sign?”
+Your prospect will probably become confused, and their patience will wear thin.
+Again, this will potentially cost you the sale you could have made had you said, “Would you like to sign?”

 Wait for the prospects to ask first

-Unfortunately, you can’t just explain to your prospect how your solution solves their problem, stand back and wait for them to ask where they can sign.
+Unfortunately, you can’t just explain to your prospect how your solution solves their problem; stand back and wait for them to ask where they can sign.
 By waiting for your prospect to start asking how you can move along, you’re wasting valuable time that you could be using to expand their knowledge of your other products.
-In other words, your chance to upsell and cross-sell.
-Not only that, but you’ll radiate a vibe that your solution is untrustable because you have no confidence in it- which could cost you the sale.
+In other words, it is your chance to upsell and cross-sell.
+You’ll also radiate a vibe that your solution is untrustable because you have no confidence in it- which could cost you the sale.

 Infographic on the 9 tips to help you ask For The Sale Without Being Pushy